About the LRC Distance Program

 and you should know...

 Pace groups.
-Depending on the size of the group and where your pace falls on the normal distribution of paces, there may or may not be someone that has the exact same training pace as you.
+We plan to have a broad range of pace groups (5k times of ~ 24:00 to walkers), but depending on the size of the group and where your pace falls on the normal distribution of paces, there may or may not be someone that has the exact same training pace as you.
 If you want to make sure you have a training buddy - invite a friend to join the program with you!

 Map Skills.
 The route for the Saturday run will be communicated to the group each week.
 While we will have volunteers scattered through the pace range, you are responsible for reviewing and knowing the route.
 Lakeland is a RRCA Runner Friendly Community and we will explore in all directions from the library.